Repulsive interatomic potentials calculated at three levels of theory: Quantum chemistry of repulsive interatomic potentials

 Although the superposition of atomic densities assumed in the ZBL scheme is a reasonable approximation at distances beyond the equilibrium distance, $r \gtrsim r_{\rm equi}$, \cite{Almloef1982_JCC_385, VanLenthe2006_JCC_32, Lehtola2019_JCTC_1593} it does not take into account that when the two atoms approach one another, the exact electronic wave function is strongly modified from the ground state of the atoms at dissociation \cite{Sabelli1979_PRA_677}.

 To understand this, let us consider a simple thought experiment: when $r\to 0$, the electron density of the system of two atoms $Z_1$ and $Z_2$ must in fact approach the electron density of the united atom with atomic number $Z_1 + Z_2$.
-This case is achieved in practice already when the internuclear distance is smaller than the $1s$ orbital of the united atom; we denote this distance $r_{\rm ua}$, where ``$\rm ua$'' stands for united atom.
+This case is achieved in practice already when the internuclear distance is smaller than the $1s$ orbital of the united atom; we denote this distance $r_{\rm ua}$, where ``$\rm ua$'' stands for united atom. {\red This united atom approach has been recently introduced for repulsive potentials \citeref{Lehtola2020_PRA_32504}, and in the current work we apply and analyze it systematically for all atom pairs in the non-relativistic limit.}

 If superposition could be applied when $Z_1 = Z_2 = Z$, the electron density of the united atom with atomic number $2 Z$ would be simply twice that of $Z$.
 Yet, already the analysis of the hydrogenic atom shows that this is not true: the radius of the $1s$ orbital of the united atom is actually half that of the separate atoms.
 As screening effects are negligible for the $1s$ orbital, this simple argument shows that the superposition of atomic densities leads to a completely incorrect form for the density at the united atom limit.

 The correct electronic structure is easy to determine at the united atom limit, and the resulting electron density is indeed found to differ from the superposed electron densities of the two atoms assumed by the ZBL model. \Cref{fig:eldens} illustrates that the electron density of $^{28}$Ni is not twice the electron density of $^{14}$Si, which is not twice the electron density of $^7$N, as the radial structures of the electron densities of the three atoms are pronouncedly different.
 One can also note that while the real electronic wave function satisfies the Pauli exclusion principle, the superposition of atomic densities breaks this in a striking fashion by placing the electrons from both atoms in the same orbital at the united atom limit.